 This Wyldecrest Park is easy to find and reach in the local region.
 However, residents here may likely still find that the community offers a secluded retirement experience.
 It benefits from a location which offers convenience as well as appealing rural views and local walks.

 About Glenleigh Park’s Location

-Cornwall is a popular region with people looking to retire, and Glenleigh Park offers new movers a close pitch towards some of the region’s most popular Heritage Coast.
-Close to the communities of St Mewan, Polgooth and Hewas Water, Glenleigh Park is also at the edge of the Lost Gardens of Heligan, as well as the green and coastal reaches of Trenarren and Pentewan.
+Cornwall is a popular region with people looking to retire, offering new movers a close pitch towards some of the region’s most popular Heritage Coast.
+Close to the communities of St Mewan, Polgooth and Hewas Water, the site is also at the edge of the Lost Gardens of Heligan, as well as the green and coastal reaches of Trenarren and Pentewan.
 Residents will also be able to head to the town of St Austell itself, where there are many local shops and restaurants.

 The park is easy to access off the A390, heading down past the Roseland Coast down from St Austell.
 Residents can also easily access local roads and avenues through Rose Hill and Hewas Water.
 Following the A390 downwards will take drivers into the heart of the Roseland Coast, where there are further green walks and waterside views.

 The park’s closest train station is available at St Austell, allowing residents to easily connect across the wider Cornish region.
 The park is also close to a local post office, which means it should never be difficult for homeowners to keep in touch with family outside of the community.
-Glenleigh Park is built to provide retirees with a slice of Cornish countryside and modern living standards.
+The development is built to provide retirees with a slice of the Cornish countryside and modern living standards.